And Jesus grew in wisdom and stature, and in favor with God and man.

 Multi Media Art

 Create fun works of art and learn the techniques used by artists!
-This elementary-level art class emphasizes the fundamental principles of art through painting, collage, drawing, and sculpture.
+This elementary-level art class emphasizes the fundamental principles of art through painting, collage, drawing, [printmaking, and sculpture.
 The class will introduce basic skills that are foundational and necessary for all art production.
 We will also touch on artists, both famous and not so famous.
 Students will learn the elements and principles of design, and will gain expertise in art by looking at great works created by the masters, discussing the elements found in those works, and imitating the techniques used in those works.

 This class will go into deeper, more involved art projects with older students, but will be age-appropriate at each level.
-We’ll use a variety of media which may include but is not limited to: paper, acrylics, ink, colored pencil, papier-mache, and clay, and a variety of “found objects”, creating both 2-dimensional and 3-dimensional art.
+We’ll use a variety of media which may include but is not limited to: paper, acrylics, ink, colored pencil, papier-mache, clay, and a variety of “found objects,” creating both 2-dimensional and 3-dimensional art.
 This will be a relaxed class where students will be able to express their creativity.
 All projects will be completed in class.
 Each student will create a series of art projects, culminating in a portfolio to be displayed at the end of each semester.

 Hands On Creation Science